cepthomas/example_plugin/README.md

 }
 ```

-## Update a Package

-TODO Guessing it looks pretty much like first submission?
-- Update plugin code.
-Push and tag with new version number.
-- Update package_control_channel.
-TODO need to touch it?

 # All The Files

 ## User Data

-Nearly all of the interesting files for users live in `$APPDATA\Sublime Text`.
+Nearly all of the interesting files for users live here.

 ```
+$APPDATA\Sublime Text
+|
 +---Installed Packages --> Installed by Sublime or via Package Control.
 |       *.sublime-package
 |